aloxe/huwindty/src/pages/documentation/images.md

 Because of that, all images can't be lazy loaded by default.
 Instead, content editors can intentionally request lazy loading by adding `"lazy"` as a css class.
 The responsive image script will add `loading="lazy"` in the output code.

 The makrdown example above shows you how to add this class to an image in markdown.

+## Non responsive images and Layout

+As written earlier, images in layout such as `head.njk` are also handled and made responsive.
+Huwindty doesn't have images in layout but you can add images in them that will be displayed in all pages using the layout file.
+And these images will be automaticaly responsive.

+If you want an image that keeps its width and format whatever the screen size, you will have to add the atribute `eleventy:ignore`.
+Eleventy will then bypass this tag and `eleventyImageTransformPlugin` will not lake it responsive.
+This is quite useful for top left logos, profile avatars or small icons.

 ## Images in CMS